Upcoming events.

 Keynote: “The Future of Aviation and the Role of Indian Country” by a Native aviation leader or FAA representative.

-12:45 AM - 2:00 PM: Panel 1 - Exploring Aviation Careers
+12:45 PM - 2:00 PM: Panel 1 - Exploring Aviation Careers

 Topics: